 Annual Stride, Ride, Glide Triathlon

-The trail head is at 28th Street and Wyoming Avenue for cross-country skiing.
+The trail head locations are at the intersection of 28th Street and Wyoming Avenue (Millennium Trail Head) as well as at the intersection of 42nd Street and Billings Drive near the Archery Range.
 Skijoring is permitted on Chase's point, see details and a map under "skijoring" section below.

-The City of Superior is proud to offer 26 kilometers of cross-country ski trails, beginner to advanced in the beautiful Superior Municipal Forest.
+The City of Superior is proud to offer 27.78 kilometers of groomed cross-country ski trails ranging from beginner to advanced in the beautiful Superior Municipal Forest.
+Weather and staffing dependent, the Parks Recreation and Forestry Department will make an effort to provide 7 day grooming throughout the season.
 You may buy a daily permit at the trail head or purchase a season pass, either at the trail head by envelope or at the Government Center.
 Once trails officially open, Northwest Outlet will also sell season passes.

 The Superior Municipal Forest is comprised of 4,400 acres of forest and natural habitat, making it the third largest forest within a city in the nation.
 It is the best remaining example of a boreal forest (conifers and hardwood, including white and red pine, balsam, cedar, black spruce, white birch, and aspen) in the state of Wisconsin.
 Our forest is a beautiful place to ski!
 We offer the following trails, for skiers of all abilities: